Foundation awards middle schools for winning walking challenge

-First-place winner Heath Middle received $2,250 during an awards luncheon in the Baptist Heart Center auditorium on Monday.
+First-place winner Heath Middle received $2,250 during an awards luncheon in the Baptist Heart Center auditorium in May 2013.
 Heath, with 158 students in the challenge, logged 16,938 miles.
 Paducah Middle won $1,500 for having 228 students log 13,546 miles.
 The cash prizes were funded by a Kohl’s Cares grant and foundation board member Ronnie James of James Marine Inc.

 School officials are required to use the funds to purchase equipment or resources to enhance their health and physical education programs.

-The “Kohl’s & Baptist Opening our Hearts to Youth” partnership began last fall when the foundation received a $24,306 grant from Kohl’s Cares for programs to promote good health at four middle schools in Paducah and McCracken County.
+The “Kohl’s & Baptist Opening our Hearts to Youth” partnership began in the fall of 2012 when the foundation received a $24,306 grant from Kohl’s Cares for programs to promote good health at four middle schools in Paducah and McCracken County.
 The grant was made possible through the Kohl’s Cares cause merchandise program.